Woodley Park (Washington, D.C.): Geography

+Landmarks

 Straddling Connecticut Avenue south of the National Zoo is a neighborhood of fine early 20th-century row houses, a throwback to the days more than a century ago when developers hoped that this wide avenue that runs northward to the Maryland border would be a boulevard lined with elegant homes.
 Modern-day Connecticut Avenue north of the small Woodley Park historic district, however, is now mostly filled with high rent, high rise apartment houses — although the city's height limitation restricts them to no more than eight stories, they are considered high-rise by Washington standards.

 To the east, the neighborhood's curved streets overhang Rock Creek Park.
 On the west, they bend on the slope leading to the heights of Mt.
 Saint Albans, the site of Washington National Cathedral.
 The stately rows of meticulously designed houses are preserved intact, presenting streetscapes that have changed little for nearly a century.
 Though busy Connecticut Avenue is always just around the corner, the residential streets are leafy, green, and serene.
 The neighborhood provides access to several nature trails, including Rock Creek Park, Tregaron Conservancy, and Klingle Valley Trail.

 On Connecticut Avenue, former row houses along the street have been converted into commercial properties, including restaurants, offices and retail shops.
-Two large hotels are located on Calvert Street (the Omni Shoreham Hotel) and Woodley Road (the Marriott Wardman Park hotel, the second largest hotel in D.C.).
-At night, the place is a hive of activity, particularly since a shuttle bus (The Circulator) now runs between the Metro stop (Woodley Park/Adams Morgan) to the heart of Adams Morgan and the U Street Corridor.
-Shops and restaurants lining Connecticut Ave include many chains (such as Chipotle, McDonald's, and CVS), but also many fine local restaurants and shops.
+The Omni Shoreham Hotel is located on Calvert street.
+The Washington Marriott Wardman Park was demolished and is being developed into 900 residential units in two buildings as of 2025.
+At night, the place is a hive of activity.
+Shops and restaurants lining Connecticut Ave include many chains, but also many local restaurants and shops.